Cloufield/GWASTutorial/05_PCA/README.md

 ### Download BED-like files for high-LD or HLA regions

-You can simply copy the list of high-LD or HLA regions in Genome build version(.bed format) to a text file `high-ld.txt`.
+You can simply copy the list of high-LD or HLA regions in genome build version(.bed format) to a text file `high-ld.txt`.

 !!! quote "High LD regions were obtained from"
     [https://genome.sph.umich.edu/wiki/Regions_of_high_linkage_disequilibrium_(LD)](https://genome.sph.umich.edu/wiki/Regions_of_high_linkage_disequilibrium_(LD))